findusl/OneNightComps/README.md

 # OneNightComps
-This repo is for a xamarin app that allows users to search and share compositions for the game one night werwolves.
+This repo is for the backend and a frontend app that allows users to search and share compositions for the game one night werwolves.